aws-samples/amazon-mq-workshop/README.md

 This section provides a list of prerequisites that are required to successfully complete the workshop.

-1. An AWS account and the proper rights to use Amazon MQ, Amazon CloudFormation, Amazon IAM, Amazon EC2, Amazon S3 and Amazon VPC.
+1. An AWS account and the proper rights to use Amazon MQ, Amazon CloudFormation, Amazon IAM, AWS Cloud9, Amazon S3 and Amazon VPC.

 **Let's Begin!
 [Launch the CloudFormation Stack](/labs/lab-setup.md)**